Moms 4 Housing

-Moms 4 Housing is a housing activist group in Oakland, California.
+Moms 4 Housing is a housing activist group in Oakland, California, which incorporated as a 501(c)(3) organization in 2020.
 It was formed and received national attention after three formerly homeless Black women moved their families into a vacant three-bedroom house as squatters without permission from the owner, a real estate redevelopment company.
 The publicity of their occupation highlighted issues of homelessness, affordable housing, gentrification, and human rights.
 In January 2020, after resisting a judge's order to leave the residence, "the moms" were forcibly but peaceably arrested and removed by a heavily armed sheriff's department.
-A few days later, the governor and the mayor brokered a deal with Moms 4 Housing for a local community land trust to purchase what was came to be called the "Mom's House" from the owner.
+A few days later, the governor and the mayor brokered a deal with Moms 4 Housing for a local community land trust to purchase what came to be called the "Moms' House" from the owner.
 After refurbishing the embattled house, the group began to use it as a transitional home for homeless mothers.
 The actions of Moms 4 Housing inspired California lawmakers to make changes to housing laws statewide.

 Occupation of the Mom's House

 Background

-In August 2019, Wedgewood Properties, a southern California real estate redevelopment firm, purchased the vacant three-bedroom house at 2928 Magnolia Drive in Oakland, California for $501,078 at a foreclosure auction.
+In August 2019, Wedgewood Properties, a southern California real estate redevelopment firm, purchased the vacant three-bedroom house at 2928 Magnolia St in Oakland, California for $501,078 at a foreclosure auction.
 The company's business model is to buy, repair, and quickly flip homes, and NBC News reported that "Wedgewood rarely holds onto homes for long".
-The San Francisco Chronicle called Wedgewood "one of Oakland’s most prolific house flippers".
+The San Francisco Chronicle called Wedgewood "one of Oakland's most prolific house flippers".

 Bloomberg calculated that to afford to rent a two-bedroom house in the same zip code in January 2020, a renter would need to be earning at least $86,920 per year.
-On average, Black women in the SF Bay Area earn $49,369 and Latinas earn $39,600, making home ownership and even rental housing unaffordable.
+On average, Black women in the San Francisco Bay Area earn $49,369 and Latinas earn $39,600, making home ownership and even rental housing unaffordable.